hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The message exchange of the background check model differs from the passport model because the TLS server needs to provide a nonce in the ServerHello to the TLS client so that the attestation service can feed the nonce into the generation of the PAT.
-The TLS server, when receiving the CAB, will have to contact the verification service.
+The TLS server, when receiving the attestation payload, will have to contact the verification service.

 ~~~~
        Client                                           Server